kenmarciel/covid-19-unemployment/README.md

 # covid-19-unemployment
-Exploring relationships between COVID-19 and unemployment in the U.S.
+Predictive modeling for relationships between the COVID-19 pandemic and unemployment in the U.S.